Schwitzd/terraform-provider-garage/README.md

 - **Documentation:** Licensed under the [MIT License](./LICENSE).
   You are free to use, copy, modify, and distribute the documentation with attribution.

-> The AGPL-3.0 applies only to the source code.
-> All documentation, examples, and markdown content are covered by the MIT license unless stated otherwise.

 ## Disclaimer

 I do not have any prior experience with the Go programming language.
 This provider has been rewritten for Garage v2 with the assistance of LLMs, and is intended for experimental or personal use only.